aggarwalmoksh/event-management-sem1/README.md

   http://127.0.0.1:5000
   The Contact Us and About Us pages are available here, integrated via API with the Django backend.

+## Environment Variables
+   To keep sensitive information safe, credentials are stored in a .env file, which is not committed to GitHub (thanks to .gitignore).
+   Please refer to template.env for the required structure and variables.
+Create your own .env file based on it.

 ## Credits and Acknowledgments
   ### Moksh Aggarwal (Team Leader)
   #### Mayur Mittal